synaptics-astra/astra-update/README.md

 * -t, --image-type arg - the type of the update image (eMMC, SPI, NAND).
 * -s, --secure-boot arg - the version of secure boot required for this update image.
 * -m, --memory-layout arg - the memory layout of the update image.
+* -r, --disable-reset - Do not reset the device after a successful update.

 ### Running on Windows